4 Let’s take ipseology global!

 theme(plot.caption = element_text(size=10, color = "#666666"))

 The people of earth sure love soccer.
-In most nations, it is the most popular sports emoji users place within their bios.
+In more than half of these nations, ⚽ is the most popular sports emoji users place within their bios.

 There are so many more emojis to explore.
 It just so happened I was thinking about soccer and football when I wrote this chapter.
 Already, I hope you have thought of more interesting comparisons to make across time and geography.
 I have tried to make that an easy project to get started on, as you’ll see in the next section introducing HINENI.